 2. Get a low rate green loan to pay for it.
 If you’re looking to save on your energy bill by installing solar panels in your home, you’ll need some cash to get started.
 You can choose from a number of green personal loans on the market to help you finance your solar panel installation if need be.

 3. Get an energy plan with a good feed-in tariff.
 Once you’ve set up solar panels, you’ll want to make sure your provider is giving you a great return on the energy you’re providing.
 Compare feed-in tariffs on our energy comparison hub to help you get the most bang for your buck.

-To see how much you could save once your solar system is all set up, head over to our energy cost cruncher, and make sure you select ‘yes’ next to the solar panel option.
-Or if you want to compare local deals on your energy, head over to our energy comparison tables.
+To see how much you could save once your solar system is all set up, head over to our energy comparison tool.

 ^Australian Government Clean Energy Regulator